 One of the most sacred pilgrimage sites in northern India, Gangotri is one of the Char Dhams.
 Situated in the Uttarkashi region of Uttarakhand, Gangotri is a quaint town with the temple of Goddess Ganga at its heart.
-Nestled amongst lofty Garhwal Himalayan peaks, dense pine forests and glaciers, Gangotri is a 12-hour drive away from Rishikesh.
-It is one of the highest pilgrimages in India located at a height of 3,415 metres above sea level.
+Nestled amongst lofty Garhwal Himalayan peaks, dense pine forests, and glaciers, Gangotri is a 12-hour drive away from Rishikesh.
+It is one of the highest pilgrimages in India located at a height of 3,415 meters above sea level.

 Other than stunning surroundings, Gangotri offers a divine atmosphere.
 Gangotri, the most sacred of all rivers, descended from Vaikuntha or heaven on Prithvi Lok or Earth at Gangotri when Lord Shiva released the divine river from his hair locks.
-The actual origin of the river is 19 kilometres away from Gangotri at Gaumukh, which is easily accessible by trekking.
+The actual origin of the river is 19 kilometers away from Gangotri at Gaumukh, which is easily accessible by trekking.
 After originating from the Gangotri glacier, the river is called Bhagirathi, after merging with the Alaknanda River at Devprayag, it acquires its name ‘Ganga’.

 Gangotri receives a huge number of devotees during the Char Dham Yatra season between May and October and hence, it is the best time to visit.

 It is believed that the Gangotri temple was built during the reign of the Gurkha leader Amar Singh Thapa.
 The road leading towards the temple was too steep and he got it repaired.
 He also repaired the Julapul or the ropeway bridge in Bhairon Valley.
 He, later on, donated his hard-earned sum of 400 rupees as there was no temple on the head of Bhagirathi River.